CSheppardCodes/.me/src/content/work/Lit Code.md

 ---
 ### Lang Portal App: English-Spanish Translator:

-Lang Portal App allows users to translate and also learn the language at the same time!
-It accomplishes this with a multifeature web UI.
+Lang Portal App allows users to translate and learn the language at the same time!
+It accomplishes this with a multi-feature web UI.

 #### Features:
 - [x] English to Spanish Translation